davidgarc/tf-azure-github-actions/README.md

 # Packer Azure Actions Project

-This project demonstrates the setup of Azure resources and GitHub Actions for building and managing VM images using Packer.
+This project demonstrates the setup of Azure resources for GitHub Actions OIDC integration.
+It also creates an Azure Shared Image Gallery that can be used to store and manage VM images.
+It pre-creates an image that Packer can then use to create versions of the image.

 ## Overview